This post contains an affiliate link

 What to do in Jumunjin

 Re-Do Backpackers is located on the coast near Jumunjin’s city center and just a few footsteps away from the beach.
-You can go snorkelling, kayaking, surfing, fishing, play badminton, volleyball, football, or simply enjoy a day at the beach and watch the sunset.
+You can go snorkeling, kayaking, surfing, fishing, play badminton, volleyball, football, or simply enjoy a day at the beach and watch the sunset.

 Fish, Fish, Fish

-You will find lots of fish restaurants wherever you go, and of course a fish market where you can eat very fresh food.
+You will find lots of fish restaurants wherever you go, and of course, a fish market where you can eat very fresh food.
 You can also rent fishing gear and try your luck yourself.

 Famous Bus Stop

 BTS is a very famous Korean band that produced a song called “You never walk alone”.
 The album cover of this song is a bus stop which can actually be found here in Jumunjin.
-It is around 10 min away from the hostel by bike, or 30 min by foot.
+It is around 10 min away from the hostel by bike or 30 min by foot.